MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/report-builder-functions-countdistinct-function.md

  Returns an **Integer**.

 ## Remarks
- The value of *scope* must be a string constant and cannot be an expression.
-For outer aggregates or aggregates that do not specify other aggregates, *scope* must refer to the current scope or a containing scope.
+ The value of *scope* must be a string constant and can't be an expression.
+For outer aggregates or aggregates that don't specify other aggregates, *scope* must refer to the current scope or a containing scope.
 For aggregates of aggregates, nested aggregates can specify a child scope.

  *Expression* can contain calls to nested aggregate functions with the following exceptions and conditions:

 -   *Scope* for nested aggregates must be the same as, or contained by, the scope of the outer aggregate.
 For all distinct scopes in the expression, one scope must be in a child relationship to all other scopes.

--   *Scope* for nested aggregates cannot be the name of a dataset.
+-   *Scope* for nested aggregates can't be the name of a dataset.

 -   *Expression* must not contain **First**, **Last**, **Previous**, or **RunningValue** functions.